 - No pair of project transaction processes must concurrently work on the same project.

-- No pair of project transaction processes must concurrently work on unclaimed projects that belong to the same delegated unclaimed targets role.
+- No pair of project transaction processes must concurrently work on bins projects that belong to the same delegated bins targets role.

 These rules MUST be observed so that metadata is not read from or written to inconsistently.